 2) The callable recipe they're trying to call is active and they have been enabled for access by the API owner.

-API calls can be made from Workato receipes in other accounts (using the HTTP Connector) or by tools, programs and scripts that are completely outside of Workato.
+API calls can be made from Workato recipes in other accounts (using the HTTP Connector) or by tools, programs and scripts that are completely outside of Workato.

-API Management tools in Workato allow a Workato user to control and monitor access to APIs associated with their account's recipes.
-API Management is available from the Tools menu.
+Workato's API Platform allows a Workato user to control and monitor access to APIs associated with their account's recipes.
+The API Platform is available from the Tools menu.

 An endpoint is a single callable REST interface.
 It has an associated public URL.
 Calls to the URL initiate a recipe that has a Callable Action as a trigger.